jewellsean/LZeroSpikeInference/cran-comments.md

 ## Resubmission

 This is a resubmission.
 In this version I have
-- Provided an html reference to citations in the DESCRIPTION; DOI is unavailable since referenced work is currently unpublished.
+- Replaced html reference with added Jewell and Witten (2017) <arXiv:1703.08644>